ASSOCIATE IN ARTS FOR TRANSFER | SC PROGRAM: AA-T.4005

 Apply Now

-CMST 10
+COMM 10

 Interpersonal Communication

-CMST 10
+COMM 10

 Units 3

-Advisory: A grade of C or higher in ENGL 190, or English Placement Level 6 or higher.
-This course is an introduction to the process of human communication with emphasis on interpersonal communication.
-Emphasis is placed on the psychological, social, cultural, and linguistic factors which affect normal person-to-person interactions.
-Subjects covered are listening, verbal and nonverbal communication, self-awareness/self-concept, perception, emotions, relationships, communication climates, and conflict management.
+This course is an introduction to the process of human communication with an emphasis on interpersonal communication.
+Emphasis is placed on the psychological, social, cultural, and linguistic factors that affect normal person-to-person interactions.
+Subjects covered are the understanding of ethical interpersonal communication based on communication theory and research, listening, verbal and nonverbal communication, self-awareness/ self-concept, perception, emotions, relationships, communication climates, and conflict management.
 Students will increase their knowledge and skills in interpersonal communication.
-College level writing skills will be expected on all papers, outlines and short essays.
-This class satisifes the Oral Communication requirement for the Associate Degree.
+College-level writing skills will be expected on all papers, outlines, and short essays.
+This course may be offered in a distance education format.

 Apply Now